vinbhaskara/AdamS/README.md

 ### Experiments

-We evaluate the optimizers on multiple models such as Logistic Regression (LR), MLPs, and CNNs on the CIFAR-10/MNIST datasets.
+We evaluated the optimizers on multiple models such as Logistic Regression (LR), MLPs, and CNNs on the CIFAR-10/MNIST datasets.
 The architecture of the networks is chosen to closely resemble the experiments published in the original Adam paper [(Kingma and Ba, 2015)](https://arxiv.org/abs/1412.6980).
 Code for our experiments is available under [``Experiments/``](Experiments/), and is based on the original CIFAR-10 classifier code [here](https://github.com/bearpaw/pytorch-classification).

 #### Reproducing the results